LaurynasPOC/Employees-Data-storing-app/README.md

 App to store employees data

 ## Features
-* Browse Employees ant positions
+* Browse Employees and positions
 * Delete Employee or position
-* Add new position
+* Add new position or employee
-* Add new employee
+* Update employee or position data

 ## Usage:
 1. Clone the repo https://github.com/LaurynasPOC/PHPsprintas2.git